PowerLoom/deploy/README.md

     - Note that the data shown in your own dashboard will not be same as PowerLoom UNISWAPV2 prod as the number of pair cotracts that are being snapshotted is limited to 20 for the current release.

+5. We have setup a bare-bones consensus dashboard at: [offchain-consensus.powerloom.io](https://offchain-consensus.powerloom.io/)

+6. To shutdown services, just press `Ctrl+C` (and again to force).

+    > If you don't keep services running for extended periods of time, this will affect consensus and we may be forced to de-activate your snapshotter UUID.

-## For code contributors
+## Instructions for code contributors

-1. Ensure settings and static files are populated on both directories (`../audit-protocol-private` and `../fpmm-pooler-internal`)
+1. Ensure settings and static files are populated on both directories (`../audit-protocol-private` and `../fpmm-pooler-internal`) and `../pooler-frontend` exists.

 2. Run the following command:

-     ./build-dev.sh
+    `./build-dev.sh`

 ## Questions?
 1. Ask on our [Discord](https://discord.com/channels/777248105636560948/1063022869040353300)